 You purchase the tradeline and you’re added to the account.
 What’s the catch?

 Well, before you go to buy tradelines, you have to understand how a tradeline works.
-When you get an authorized user tradeline and it shows up on your credit report, the age of the account, credit limit, and payment history greatly determines how effective it will improve your credit score.
+When you get an authorized user tradeline and it shows up on your credit report, the age of the account, credit limit, and payment history greatly determine how effective it will improve your credit score.

 100 dollar tradelines are credit accounts that are usually less than 2 years old with very low limits.